Blog Details

 • Arthritis

 An inflammatory condition affecting the joints, arthritis causes pain and swelling.
 Arthritis can be classified into several types.
-Osteoarthritis or rheumatoid arthritis may cause weak or inflamed knees.
-A variety of factors can also cause internal derangement of knee, including overuse, trauma, or degenerative changes caused by diseases such as arthritis.
+Osteoarthritis of rheumatoid arthritis may cause weak or inflamed knees.
+A variety of factors can also causeinternal derangement of the knee, including overuse, trauma, or degenerative changes caused by diseases such as arthritis.
 The knee joint may become painful, swollen, unstable, and difficult to move as a result of this syndrome.

 Exercise for Weak Knees